On this page

 CryptoModule

 CryptoModule implements the CryptoProvider trait and provides encrypt/decrypt functionality for messages.
-From the 0.3.0 release on, you can configure how the actual encryption/decryption algorithms work.
+From the 0.3.0 onward, you can configure the algorithms it uses.

 Each PubNub SDK is bundled with two ways of encryption: the legacy encryption with 128-bit cipher key entropy and the recommended 256-bit AES-CBC encryption.
 For more general information on how encryption works, refer to Message Encryption.